The Exterminating Angels

 The Exterminating Angels (Les Anges exterminateurs) is a 2006 French erotic drama film written and directed by Jean-Claude Brisseau.
 It was screened at the Cannes Film Festival on 20 May 2006 and received a limited release in the United States on 7 March 2007.
 The film is about a director named François who embarks on a film project about female eroticism.
 He meets three struggling actresses who perform sexual acts in front of him.
 What François does not realise is that there is a lot more going on in the girls' heads than other parts and this leads to tragic consequences.

-The film is semiautobiographical; in 2002, director Brisseau had been arrested on charges of harassment, fined and given a suspended one-year prison sentence.
+The film is semi-autobiographical; in 2002, director Brisseau had been arrested on charges of harassment, fined and given a suspended one-year prison sentence.
 The plaintiffs were three women who had performed sexual acts in front of him during their audition.

 The soundtrack for the film was composed by Jean Musy.